Frank-incense/breachBuddy/README.md

     - Password hash checks

-- reated a many-to-many relationship between email_checks and breaches
+- Created a many-to-many relationship between email_checks and breaches

 - Ensured data persistence and user-based separation of checks